-Financial capital relates to the financial resources received from providers of capital and deployed by formance is addressed in the relevant sections model on page 8.
+Financial capital relates to the financial resources received from providers of capital and deployed by the Group.

-I in the selling of merchandise, including retail stores roup's head office.
+Manufactured capital is the physical infrastructure used in the selling of merchandise, including retail stores (rented and owned), online store, storerooms and the Group's head office.